 B. J. Lang began his long association [as organist from October 1859 until June 1895: as conductor from June 1895 until May 1897] with the Handel and Haydn Society on October 1, 1859 with rehearsals for Handel’s Samson.
 An entry in the Society’s History dated October 1, 1859 notes: “Mr. J. C. D. Parker being obligated by pressure of manifold professional duties to resign the place of organist…Mr. B. J. Lang was chosen his successor.”
-Parker had only served one season.
-Lang seems to have gotten off to a positive start as in was noted that later in that first season “The organ voluntaries of the young new incumbent Mr. Lang, were well chosen and effective.”
-(Perkins/Dwight, History, p.
-194) In February 1860 the Society was part of “Mr. Zerrahn’s third Symphony Concert, singing in Beethoven’s Choral Fantasia, of which Mr. Lang plays the pianoforte part.”
-(Op.
-Cit., p.
-195) “His raport with Zerrahn was complete and among the countless references to Lang in the annals of the Society and in the Press there is not one that fails to express confidence, approval, and gratitude for the presence of so sterling a musician.
+(H & H History, Vol. 1, 194) Parker had served for several seasons.
+Lang seems to have gotten off to a positive start as in was noted that, for the December Messiah, later in that first season, “The organ voluntaries of the young new incumbent Mr. Lang, were well chosen and effective.”
+(Perkins and Dwight, History of the Handel and Haydn Society, 195, hereafter known as P&D) In February 1860 the Society was part of “Mr. Zerrahn’s third Symphony Concert, singing in Beethoven’s Choral Fantasia, of which Mr. Lang plays the pianoforte part.”
+(P&D, Op.
+Cit., 195) “His rapport with Zerrahn was complete and among the countless references to Lang in the annals of the Society and in the Press there is not one that fails to express confidence, approval, and gratitude for the presence of so sterling a musician.
 He played the Great Organ in Music Hall throughout its being there and ”made do” with the inadequate instrument that came after.”
 (Johnson, Hallelujah, 167) When the Society moved to the newly opened Music Hall in 1853, it brought along its own pipe organ-a three manual and pedal instrument built by Thomas Appleton in 1832.
 “Originally installed in Boylston Hall, the society and its organ moved in 1839 to Melodean Hall.
 As relocated a second time to the Boston Music Hall, the organ stood in the niche behind the screen of the stage.
 The Boston Music Hall Association rented this organ for $240 a year, and eventually purchased it.”
 (Methuen Memorial Music Hall website, 11/26/10, p.
 1)

-In the June 1874 Annual Report of the choir Lang’s role as accompanist was noted.
-“The pianist who is willing to devote his time to the dry study of the intricate choruses of any new and difficult work with a society of amateurs like ours, who stumble at every step, requiring the closest attention on his part to aid them in their work, most assuredly must be induced to do so from love of the compositions and from the advantages which must thereby accure to the cause of art, and in this his chief recompense is found.
+In the June 1874 Annual Report of the choir, Lang’s role as accompanist was noted.
+“The pianist who is willing to devote his time to the dry study of the intricate choruses of any new and difficult work with a society of amateurs like ours, who stumble at every step, requiring the closest attention on his part to aid them in their work, most assuredly must be induced to do so from love of the compositions and from the advantages which must thereby accrue to the cause of art, and in this, his chief recompense is found.
 Mr. Lang has not only shown a self-sacrificing spirit in all this, but he has in no small degree contributed his powerful and valuable support to the chorus from his obscure position behind the Beethoven statue, [at the Music Hall] through the instrumentality of the superb organ under his control.
-One less skilful than he might have jeapardized many a performance, however able the hand which wielded the baton.”
-(Dwight, June 13, 1874, p.
-244)
+One less skillful than he might have jeopardized many a performance, however able the hand which wielded the baton.”
+(Dwight (June 13, 1874): 244)

 Lang had also conducted the Society almost twenty years before.
-At its April 12, 1876 concert at the Music Hall he conducted Mendelssohn”s Hymn of Praise (their 12th. performance of the work) and the Rossini Stabat Mater (their 20th. performance).
+At its April 12, 1876 concert at the Music Hall he conducted Mendelssohn’s Hymn of Praise (their 12th. performance of the work) and the Rossini Stabat Mater (their 20th. performance).
 J. K. Paine had been the organist.
-(BPL Lang Prog., Vol. 2) Perhaps Zerrahn needed a rest or had an ingagement with another group, as he had conducted the Society in Bach”s St. Matthew Passion on Palm Sunday April 9, 1876, just four days before!
+(BPL Lang Prog., Vol. 2) Perhaps Zerrahn needed a rest or had an engagement with another group, as he had conducted the Society in Bach’s St. Matthew Passion on Palm Sunday, April 9, 1876, just four days before!

 On Sunday evening April 12th, an orchestral program was given at Bumstead Hall featuring works of Bach and Handel; Lang, Foote, and Tucker played the Bach Concerto for Three Keyboards, Lang played a Prelude in C Major by Bach and an Allegro in C Major by Handel on a harpsichord furnished by Chickering and Sons, and Bach’s Coffee Cantata was also performed.
 A footnote in the program stated, “Except in some portions of the cantata, for which Mr. Lang will play accompaniments from Bach’s figured bass, the original instruments will be used.”
 The final event of the season was an entertainment held on June 30th.